The double-edged sword

 We’ve finally released our custom groupings – yay!
 This is a big win to make reporting much more relevant for how stakeholders view their business, and it makes our team’s role of storytelling much easier.

-We’ve completed our demo environment built here separate to our main site.
+We’ve built our demo environment separate to our main site.
 There are a couple of reasons for this:

 - a fully sandboxed environment means all features of the application can be exposed without risking any sensitive data, and